Slacky300/INVOICE_API/readme.md

 The Invoice application consists of two Django models:
 Invoice Model

 Fields:
-        date: The date of the invoice.
+    date: The date of the invoice (added at the time of creation).
-        invoice_no: The unique identifier for the invoice.
+    invoice_no: The unique identifier for the invoice(automatically created using uuid at the time of creation).
     customer_name: The name of the customer associated with the invoice.

 InvoiceDetail Model